Difference between LAPL v PPL

-Fly EPT Spain can assist with LAPL to PPL(A) licence conversions
+Fly EPT Spain provide the LAPL course and can assist with LAPL(A) to PPL(A) licence conversions

 Here, we examine the Light Aircraft Pilot Licence (LAPL), highlight the differences versus the PPL, and set out what is required to complete the conversion process LAPL to PPL

-Why are there two (2) private pilot licences?
+Why are there two (2) private pilot licences in Europe?

 The EASA LAPL was introduced to offer aspiring aviators the chance to gain a pilot licence with a shorter flight training syllabus and a less stringent medical examination than the PPL

-The LAPL is suited for pilots who do NOT aspire to fly commercially, and wish only to consider flying as a hobby.
+The LAPL is suited for pilots who do NOT aspire to fly commercially, and wish only to consider flying as a hobby in Europe.

 LAPL v PPL – What is the difference between the LAPL and PPL